- Our son received $16,500 in grant money from a private college in California. Thanks!

 Read the complete Financial Aid Blog Archive Here

-We had two great workshops last week!
+We had two great local college planning workshops last week!
 Here are some comments from people who attended:

 Posted Monday, January 23, 2012